hpfast/webmapping_for_beginners_wiki/Leaflet-step-2.md

-In Leaflet step 2 we will add markers, circles and polygons to our map.
+In [[Leaflet step 2]] we will add markers, circles and polygons to our map.

 ### Vector Data vs Raster data
 Our background map tiles are static raster images.
-In the next part we will add markers, cirles and polygons which are vector based data.
-In step 3 we will even add a GeoJSON file which is also vector based. (explained in step 3)
+In the next part we will add markers, circles and polygons which are vector based data.
+In [[Leaflet step 3]] we will even add a GeoJSON file which is also vector based.

 **Raster** data is like a picture that you would take with a digital camera: at the lowest level of abstraction, it is a list of pixels with values.
 When you ‘zoom in’ and look closer at raster data, at some point you’ll see these discrete pixels, and it will look pixelated.